 Having visited Bruges in October with my boyfriend, we planned to have another mid-term break abroad at Easter to fill our time off with another holiday (rather than the third-year course work that eagerly demanded our attention).
 However, we did not just want another European city break and with a distinct, but not surprising, lack of British sunshine around, the destination had to be warm.

-Marrakech situated in the north, nestled between the majestic Atlas Mountains and the Sahara Desert, is thriving with magic; Aladdin’s lamps, exotic spices, Witch doctors and Belly dancers - it is a maze of wonderful things to see and buy.
-But bartering in the city is a verbal boxing match that requires more than a tightly zipped purse and a firm “la shukran” (Arabic for “No thank you”)
+Marrakech situated in the north, nestled between the majestic Atlas Mountains and the Sahara Desert, is thriving with magic; Aladdin’s lamps, exotic spices, witch doctors and belly dancers—it is a maze of wonderful things to see and buy.
+But haggling in Marrakech is a verbal boxing match that requires more than a tightly zipped purse and a firm “la shukran” (Arabic for “No thank you”)

 Upset that she had done it against my will, I flatly refused to pay.
 Unfortunately, this led to the natural dye being scraped back off into a tube and my hand being left with a dodgy orange fake tan mark, which I referred to as ‘the scar’ for the rest of the trip.